 - In Ice Axe We Trust is an excellent mountaineering podcast that I was a guest host on several times.
 We discussed Mt.
 Humphrey’s in Flagstaff, along with Part II Mt.
 Humphrey’s Winter Ascent, My climb of Kilimanjaro along with a follow up Q & A segment.

-- I am a contributor for Toyota Cruisers and Trucks Magazine and will be featured in the lifestyle section reporting on adventures I take with my FJ Cruiser Moxie starting this spring.
+- I am a contributor for Toyota Cruisers and Trucks Magazine featured in the lifestyle section reporting on adventures I take with my FJ Cruiser Moxie!

 - I was part of an epic social media adventure called Hell Hike and Raft that took 12 bloggers to the rugged Seven Devil Mountains in Idaho where we backpacked then spent 5 days whitewater rafting the Snake River in Hell’s Canyon.
 This team will be together again in 2015 for another epic adventure.

 - I am honored to be part of a very special team of marvel as a guide for The Foundation for Blind Children as we prepare to take 12 visually impaired rafters and hikers spending 5 days rafting the Upper Colorado River through The Grand Canyon and 1day hiking out on the 7.5 mile Bright Angel Trail in June of 2015.